Hair Extensions

 Step 4

-Rinse the shampoo out with lukewarm water and make sure that there’s no product residue.
-When shampoo is not rinsed out properly, the strands become greasy, and coarse and lose their shine.
+Rinse the shampoo out with lukewarm water and make sure there is no product residue.
+When shampoo is not rinsed out properly, the strands become greasy and coarse and lose their shine.

 Step 5

 Now that the shampooing is done, it is time to add some conditioner.
 It is important not to skip this step because the conditioned hairpiece looks shiny, lustrous, and smooth.
 Put some in your hair and apply it on the bottom part; avoid the roots.
 When a conditioner is rubbed all over the roots, it makes the strands very greasy, as well as the cap.
-It is a good idea to leave the conditioner in for a couple of minutes before rinsing.
+Leaving the conditioner in for a few minutes before rinsing is a good idea.

 Step 6

 After the hairpiece is rinsed out again, squeeze the strands to remove excess water.
-You can also roll up the wig in a towel to get more water out.
+You can also roll up the wig in a towel to remove more water.

 Step 7

-Although these additional products might make the hairpiece even more perfect, don’t overdo it and use every single thing that you have.
+Although these additional products might make the hairpiece even more perfect, don’t overdo it; use every single thing that you have.

 Step 8